revios07/StrategyGame/README.md

 # StrategyGameDemo

-Made for a Game Development Company! in 10 Days
+Made in 10 Days
-I Appresiated for read this!
+RTS game with classic RTS mechanics;
-I Hope all fine and Enjoy!
+like drop and drag, buy and place, cant place on another object, shooting and move soldiers!

 Cheers!
 Batuhan